tonysun83/couchdb/share/doc/src/replication/protocol.rst

 - Additionally, ``filter`` parameter MAY be specified in case of using :ref:`filter function <changes/filter>` on server side.

+Read Batch of Changes
+^^^^^^^^^^^^^^^^^^^^^

-Reading whole feed with single shot may be not resource optimal solution and it is RECOMMENDED to process feed by chunks.
-However, there is no specific recommendation on chunks size since it heavily depended from available
-resources: large chunks requires more memory while they are reduces I/O operations and vice versa.
+Reading whole feed with single shot may be not resource optimal solution and it is RECOMMENDED to process the feed by small chunks.
+However, there is no specific recommendation on chunks size since it heavily depended from available resources: large chunks requires more memory while they are reduces I/O operations and vice versa.

-Note, that Changes Feed output format is different for :ref:`feed=normal
-<changes/normal>` and :ref:`feed=continuous <changes/continuous>`.
+Note, that Changes Feed output format is different for request with :ref:`feed=normal <changes/normal>` and with :ref:`feed=continuous <changes/continuous>` query parameter.

+Normal Feed:

   **Request**:

   .. code-block:: http

-    GET /source/_changes?feed=normal&style=all_docs&since=65530&heartbeat=10000 HTTP/1.1
+    GET /source/_changes?feed=normal&style=all_docs&heartbeat=10000 HTTP/1.1
     Accept: application/json
     Host: localhost:5984
     User-Agent: CouchDB